Gastritis: Symptoms, Causes, and Support Strategies

 Remove any foods that may be triggering, including acidic, spicy, hot, processed, and packaged foods.
 Remove other inflammatory foods, such as refined sugar, refined oil, deep-fried foods, conventional dairy, processed meat, gluten, and artificial ingredients.

-Load up on antioxidant-rich foods, including greens, vegetables, herbs, low-glycemic index fruits, healthy fats such as avocados and olive oil.
+Load up on antioxidant-rich foods, including greens, vegetables, herbs, low-glycemic index fruits, and healthy fats such as avocados and olive oil.
 Get quality protein from grass-fed beef, pasture-raised poultry and eggs, wild-caught fish, and wild game.

 deep vein thrombosis, Deep Vein Thrombosis: Causes, Symptoms & Natural Support Strategies